MicrosoftDocs/playfab-docs/playfab-docs/features/data/playerdata/player-details.md

 6. The **Accounts** panel allows **linking** to different accounts for a single player record (described later in this tutorial).

 > [!NOTE]
-> You can read more about this in our tutorial [Using CloudScript](../../automation/cloudscript/using-cloudscript.md).
+> You can read more about this in our [CloudScript Quickstart](../../automation/cloudscript/cloudscript-quickstart.md).

 ![Game Manager - Player - Overview](media/tutorials/game-manager-player-overview.png)